skarumbairam/LearningCasts/REACTJS_REDUX.md

 # ================ REACT JS ================

-## what is react js & What are the key features of React?
+## What is react js & What are the key features of React?

 React is an open-source JavaScript library primarily used for building single-page applications (SPAs) and reusable user interface (UI) components.
 It was developed by Facebook and is maintained by Facebook and a community of developers.